 The Supervisor or Manager will be responsible for taking appropriate disciplinary actions in the event an employee fails to comply with applicable regulations or policies.
-The disciplinary process for violations of compliance programs will be administered according to Organization protocols (generally oral counseling statement, first and second written warnings, final written warning with possibility of 3-day suspension and may lead to termination) depending upon the seriousness of the violation.
+The disciplinary process for violations of compliance programs will be administered according to Organization protocols depending upon the seriousness of the violation.
 The Compliance Officer is to be consulted and may consult legal counsel in determining the seriousness of the violation.
 However, the Compliance Officer should never be involved in imposing discipline.